Mon 12 Feb 1776

 Can the Mills below Wallbridge be secured from want of Water?

-Yes - and Banks from Ouzing - 3 miles is gravelly, the other is Clay and Loom - Knows Froombridge and the Turnpike Road - I have seen it when flood very high - It was not over the Road - Turnpike is higher than River by 6 Feet - Knows Houghton Bridge where Cana falls into the River - Soil there is Loom - the Banks there will be raised with Earth out of the Canal, to keep Towing path out of flood water - there might be back drains to carry of the Water that would remain on Lande - at a flood Water will lie on the Lands, but can answer for the Banks that they will withstand.
+Yes - and Banks from Ouzing - 3 miles is gravelly, the other is Clay and Loom - Knows Froombridge and the Turnpike Road - I have seen it when flood very high - It was not over the Road - Turnpike is higher than River by 6 Feet - Knows Houghton Bridge where Canal falls into the River - Soil there is Loom - the Banks there will be raised with Earth out of the Canal, to keep Towing path out of flood water - there might be back drains to carry of the Water that would remain on Land - at a flood Water will lie on the Lands, but can answer for the Banks that they will withstand.

 How many Bridges are there?